FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 ### Zenodo Compatible Data Collection - Providing Metadata

 * Basic metadata such as. `title`, `description`, at minima should be provided.
 * Authors should be identified, ideally using their `orcid`, so linking can be performed.
 This affects authors citation and impact evaluation.
-For IMI FAIRplus participants, since all have now such an identifier (URL_TO_INSERT_TERM_1586 https://fairsharing.org/search?recordType=identifier_schema) , the link should be made systematically.
+For IMI FAIRplus participants, since all have now such an identifier, the link should be made systematically.

 <!-- <img src="/images/WmlqBjL.png" alt="drawing" style="width:700px;" border="1px solid black" align="top" /> -->